stalniy/casl/packages/casl-ability/README.md

 ## Getting Started

-**Note**: the best way to get started is to read [Guide][intro] in the official documentation.
+**Note**: the best way to get started is to read the [Guide][intro] in the official documentation.
 In this README file, you will find just basic information.

 **Note**: all the examples below are written in ES6 using ES modules but CASL also has a sophisticated support for TypeScript, read [CASL TypeScript support][typescript-support] for details.